Temporary restrictions at Staffordshire's recycling centres

 Is it safe?

 We're following government and industry guidance and have worked with Amey to agree the best approach based on local conditions and within agreed safety guidelines.
 Safety is Amey’s priority and all site users are expected to follow the site rules.
+All of our recycling centres have been risk assessed in line with Government guidance and COVID-secure certificates are displayed on all sites to confirm this.

 The shared Recycling centre, Lower House Farm site at Atherstone, managed by Warwickshire County Council is operating with different site rules.
 To control the vehicle numbers on site, residents need to pre-book a 15 minute slot with Warwickshire County Council.